dchampion/crypto/README.md

 <p>
 1. <b>Cryptography.xlxs</b> &ndash; A collection of <i>MS-Excel</i> worksheets I used to facilitate my understanding of various cryptographic techniques.
 <p>
-2. <b>CryptoNotes.txt</b> &ndash; A collection of sundry notes&mdash;including previously-open questions, and their answers&mdash;gathered during the course of my research.
+2. <a href=https://github.com/dchampion/crypto/blob/master/CryptoNotes.txt><b>CryptoNotes.txt</b></a> &ndash; A collection of sundry notes&mdash;including previously-open questions, and their answers&mdash;gathered during the course of my research.
 <p>
-3. <b>LectureNotes.txt</b> &ndash; Lecture notes taken from a two-semester, college-level survey course on cryptography I took online.
+3. <a href=https://github.com/dchampion/crypto/blob/master/LectureNotes.txt><b>LectureNotes.txt</b></a> &ndash; Lecture notes taken from a two-semester, college-level survey course on cryptography I took online.
 <p>
-4. <b>NumberTheory.md</b> &ndash; Helpful mnemonics on the number theoretical underpinnings of DH and RSA.
+4. <a href=https://github.com/dchampion/crypto/blob/master/NumberTheory.md><b>NumberTheory.md</b></a> &ndash; Helpful mnemonics on the number theoretical underpinnings of DH and RSA.
 <p>
 5. <b>TheElementsOfPublicKeyCryptography.docx</b> &ndash; A 12k-word survey on public-key cryptography in <i>MS-Word</i> format (this is the read-write version of the document).
 <p>